Teriy-Aki/DocxMerger/README.md

 2. Allows you to merge files based on either filename, modification date, or creation date
 3. Has a simple GUI to track the progress and report errors

-All while preserving all inherent document formatting and inserting page breaks in between documents.
+All while preserving all inherent document formatting and inserting page breaks between documents.

 The Installation should take ~ 5 Minutes.